A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Proof of Theorem

 \section{Proof of Theorem \ref{main}}

-The Mahler volume is invariant under linear mappings.
+We are now ready to prove Theorem \ref{main} \begin{proof} The Mahler volume is invariant under linear mappings.
 According to John's Lemma (see \cite{john} or \cite{versh}), for every $n$-dimensional symmetric convex set $M$, there exists an ellipsoid of maximal volume $E$ contained in $M$, and such that $M$ is contained in $\sqrt{n}E$.
 Therefore, in order to calculate the Mahler volume of $M$, it is enough to calculate the Mahler volume of $L(M)$, where $L$ is an appropriate linear map and such that the ellipsoid of maximal volume contained in $L(M)$ coincides with $B_n(0,1)$.
 Hence, we will not lose any information by only evaluating the Mahler volume of the class of symmetric convex bodies in $\mathbb{R}^n$ for which their John's Ellipsoid is the unit ball $B_n(0,1)$.
 With this remark, we can then suppose $M$ is a symmetric convex body in $\mathbb{R}^n$ and

 To prove Theorem \ref{main}, we shall proceed by contradiction.
 For simplicity we denote:

 Assume we have a symmtric convex set in $\mathbb{R}^n$ such that:

 Consider the normalised Riemannian volume on $\mathbb{S}^{n-1}$ which shall be denoted by $d\mu$.
 Therefore we have: